No Wagering Bingo Sites (2026) — Keep What You Win

 Do I still need to deposit to get a no wagering bonus?

 Yes in almost every case.
 Most offers require spending £10 before the free element activates, as we explain further up the page.
 True no-deposit, no-wagering offers barely exist.
-If playing without depositing first appeals to you, our no-deposit bingo page covers what is available — though wagering requirements typically apply on those.
+If you want to play without depositing at all, our no-deposit bingo page rounds up what is out there.
+Fair warning though — those offers almost always come with wagering attached.

 Can I use PayPal at no wagering bingo sites?

 You can deposit with PayPal at most of these sites, yes.
-But several exclude PayPal deposits from actually triggering the welcome bonus.
-Heart Bingo and some Dragonfish operators are known examples.
-Always check the specific bonus terms before putting money in — a debit card or Apple Pay is the safer bet if e-wallets are excluded.
+The catch is that several exclude PayPal deposits from triggering the welcome bonus.
+Heart Bingo is a known example.
+Always check the bonus terms before putting money in because a debit card or Apple Pay is usually the safer bet if e-wallets are excluded.

 What is the UKGC 10x wagering cap?

-Since 19 January 2026, all UKGC-licensed sites must cap bonus wagering at 10x.
-A £10 bonus can now require at most £100 in bets before withdrawal.
+The Gambling Commission brought it in at the start of 2026.
+Any UKGC-licensed site now has to cap bonus wagering at 10x.
+Meaning a £10 bonus can ask for £100 in bets at most before you withdraw.
 Previously, sites could set wagering as high as 65x.
-The cap makes traditional bonuses considerably fairer — which also narrows the gap between wagered and no-wagering offers.
+The cap has made traditional bonuses considerably fairer — which also narrows the gap between wagered and no-wagering offers.

 Are Dragonfish bingo sites still no wagering?